UNINETTSigma2/documentation/software/application_guides/schrodinger/schrodinger.md

 2. [Using the Schrodinger suite](schrodinger_usage.md)

-NOTE: Before running any jobs, you need to make a copy of the schrodinger.hosts file as described [here](schrodinger_hosts.md).
+**NOTE:** Before running any jobs, you need to make a copy of the schrodinger.hosts file as described [here](schrodinger_hosts.md).

 ## License and access
-The Schrödinger package is currently available on `SAGA`.
+The Schrödinger suite is currently available on `SAGA`.

 ## Citation